What is the Water Safety Code?02/08/2022 Water Safety

 - Never go alone!

-- Tell a family member where you are going.
+- Tell a family member where you are going and when you will be back

 - Swimmers should always swim with an adult to ensure their safety.